 Base salaries serve as the guaranteed cash portion of executive compensation.
 Base salary is intended to compensate an executive for performing his or her job responsibilities on a day-to-day basis.
 An executive officer's base salary is initially established at the time the executive is first hired or is promoted to the executive officer level.
 The Compensation Committee sets the base salary at a level it believes is competitive based upon the executive officer's experience, position, and responsibility.
-In setting the base salary, the Compensation Committee reviews the complexity of the job requirements and performance expectations, the market data described above, including as appropriate information from the Compensation Comparison Group, and consults with its independent compensation consultant.
+In setting the base salary, the Compensation Committee reviews the complexity of the job requirements and performance expectations, the market data described above, including as warranted information from the Compensation Comparison Group, and consults with its independent compensation consultant.
 The Compensation Committee also considers how the base salary compares to the base salaries of the other executive officers.
-The Compensation Committee reviews base salaries annually and adjustments may be made as appropriate based upon the executive officer's individual performance, expanded duties, changes in the competitive marketplace, and in limited circumstances for retention purposes.
+The Compensation Committee reviews base salaries annually and adjustments may be made as appropriate based upon the executive officer's individual performance, expanded duties and changes in the competitive marketplace.

-The annualized base salary rate for each of the named executives during 2013 (consistent with the 2012 salary level) was as follows:
+The annualized base salary rate for each of the named executives during 2014 and 2013 was as follows:

-Base

-Name Salary
+Name 2014 Base Salary 2013 Base Salary

-Name Oliver G. (Chip) Brewer III \$700,000
+Oliver G. (Chip) Brewer III \$750,000 \$700,000

-Bradley J. Holiday \$542,000
+Bradley J. Holiday \$552,840 \$542,000

-Alex M. Boezeman \$379,304
+Alex M. Boezeman \$355,414 \$379,304

-Mark F. Leposky \$375,000
+Mark F. Leposky \$400,000 \$375,000

-Neil Howie \$331,365
+Neil Howie \$357,476 \$331,365